Nickfish/WinterResortSimulator/CommunityProjects/EnviroSystem/Readme.md

-This is a Asset-File for the WRS-S2 which provides a basic SnowSat-System for Vehicles
+This is a Asset-File for the WRS-S2 which provides a basic low-impact processing for objects.

 ## Usage
 Add all the files to your UnityProject.
 Don't forget adding the lua files to your assetbundle/mod.lua!